ChristianSmith2394/web-sprint-challenge-javascript-fundamentals/README.md

     .filter returns a single array with only what you wanted filtered out of the problem.
          A best use case for this method would be to filter through an array of objects to find what objects in an area meet a certain criteria

 2. Explain the difference between a callback and a higher order function.

     A callback function is a function that uses data from a previous bi of data.
 Whereas a higher order function refers back to it's parent function for the required data.

 3. Explain what a closure is.

     A closure happens once you call a function inside of another function

 4. Describe the four principles of the 'this' keyword.

+    Global Binding: When globally bound, "this" will apply to the window in it's entirety Implicit Binding: When Implicitly bound "this" refers to items just inside of the current object New Binding: When New Bound "this" refers to keys inside of a constructor function

 5. Why do we need super() in an extended class?

     Super in an extended class allows us to call upon keys created in the "parent" class.
 Thus we don't have to re-initialize those keys in the child's constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions